Power Transfer within Space mechanisms, such as Solar Array Drive Mechanism (SADM), is in principle insured by a contact technology.

 These components known as Slip Rings are of two types: Cylindrical and Pancake.

-The proposed activity is to develop an advanced cylindrical Slip Ring unit compatible with High Voltage bus operating at 400V to cover next generation of High Voltage – High Power Mechanisms.
+The project was aimed to develop an advanced cylindrical Slip Ring unit compatible with High Voltage bus operating at 400V to cover next generation of High Voltage – High Power Mechanisms.
 At this operating voltage, the growing demand to increase the power of spacecraft (>10kW) could be achieved providing several benefits.
 However, the slip ring design must take care of arc discharge phenomena during launch phase and overall spacecraft lifetime.

 The main challenges of the development are related to :